J-Hoskin/CJ4-Extended/README.md

 - C:\Users\[USER]\AppData\Local\MSFSPackages\Community

 ## Setting up and Using Airport Charts
 This add-on adds the ability to load airport charts onto the MFD of the CJ4.
-This is a very simple implementation which allows you to see airport details and get directions without leaving the cokcpit.
-Its a very raw and expiremental feature but can make your flight feel more immersive.
+This is a very simple experimental implementation which allows you to see airport details and get directions without leaving the cockpit, adding to the flight immersion.

-**Sourcing Charts**
+### Sourcing Charts

 As the feature uses PNG images, you are free to source airport charts from any provider.